Geographic Information Systems (GIS)

 Special Topics in Geospatial Information Science at the 200 level for offering courses on an experimental basis.

-GIS 510 Introduction to Geographic Information Science 3.
+GIS 510 Fundamentals of Geospatial Information Science and Technology 3.

 GIS 512 Introduction to Environmental Remote Sensing 3.